 Some of these Fair Trade principles include:

-• Not to discriminate in wages and working conditions on the basis of caste, gender, religion or creed.
+• They do not discriminate in wages and working conditions on the basis of caste, gender, religion or creed.

-• Not to employ anyone under 18 years of age anywhere in their activities.
+• Significantly, they do not employ anyone under 18 years of age anywhere in their activities.

-• Never to force any people to work in the organisation against their wishes.
+• As a result, they never to force any people to work in the organisation against their wishes.

-• Carrying out training programmes in financial matters and other social fields like fire safety and health care.
+• They carry out training programmes in financial matters and other social fields like fire safety and health care.

-• Payment of a “fair price” to producers and a minimum wage to all artisans.
+• Payment of a “fair price” to producers and a minimum wage to all artisans, ensuring equality.

-• Maintain transparency and accountability in all they do.
+• Transparency and accountability is evident in all they do.

 A little about the Fair Trade Products:

-Amongst the range of items Madhya Kalikata Shilpangan (MKS) creates are “Shanti leather” goods – which are traditional products crafted in Santiniketan and surrounding villages near Kolkata, West Bengal, India.
+Amongst the range of items Madhya Kalikata Shilpangan (MKS) creates are “Shanti leather” goods.
+These are traditional products crafted in Santiniketan and surrounding villages near Kolkata, West Bengal, India.

-The raw material used is tanned sheepskin or goatskin leather that is dyed with vegetable colours and with artwork done by a process of “touch dyeing”.
+The raw material used is tanned sheepskin or goatskin leather.
+It is dyed with vegetable colours and with artwork done by a process of “touch dyeing”.

 The vegetable tanned skins used in production have the quality of permanently retaining the embossed imprint of motifs, images or “batik” prints.